Accommodation in Qatar

 By contrast, apartments and flats are fairly abundant in Doha.
 Choices range from small one-bedroom apartments in busy downtown areas to large five-bedroom apartments in upmarket buildings close to the ocean.

-The majority of apartments are rented fully furnished, and if choosing an apartment or flat in an older built-up or busy area with dated buildings, expats should proceed with the utmost caution.
+Most apartments are rented fully furnished, and if choosing an apartment or flat in an older built-up or busy area with dated buildings, expats should proceed with the utmost caution.
 Broken appliances, furniture and undesirable neighbours can become quite problematic.
-At very low rents, landlords tend to shift maintenance issues onto often ill-informed tenants.
+At very low rents, landlords tend to shift maintenance issues onto frequently ill-informed tenants.

 It’s strongly suggested expats employ the services of a local real estate agent.
-The tenant of a property pays the agent’s commission which usually equals around 50 percent of one month's rent.
-In some situations this may lead to a slightly higher rent.
-But, more often than not, having an individual to negotiate the language barrier and eliminate the time in finding appropriate options is well worth the extra fee.
+Having an individual to negotiate the language barrier and eliminate the time in finding appropriate options is well worth the extra fee.

 Otherwise, listings are available in the classifieds section of the English newspaper, the Gulf Times, as well as on supermarket boards and realty web sites.